OpenPodcar/OpenPodcar/gazebo/README.md

-# podcar
+# OpenPodCar

-Simulation of Shoprider Traveso mobility scooter used as automated podcar.
+Simulation of OpenPodCar open hardware vehicle.

 To use in gazebo: